 In recent years, veganism has risen in popularity worldwide with consumer markets reflecting this change.
-Shops and restaurants now boast a wide array of vegan tailored food, clothing and toiletries (including Mile End’s 90° Degree Melt restaurant 5 minutes from QMUL’s Engineering building).
-McDonald’s is trialing its own vegan burger in Norway and even the Great British Bake Off has included a vegan week this year.
+Shops and restaurants now boast a wide array of vegan tailored food, clothing and toiletries.
+McDonald’s is trialling its vegan burger in Norway.
+Even the ‘Great British Bake Off’ has adopted a vegan week this year.

-The PETA UK Campus Rep Programme aims to encourage more British students into activism, offering them the tools, resources, and guidance to achieve this.
-According to PETA, successful applicants for the programme will organise “fun and effective animal rights outreach events and campaigns on campus [and] receive a stipend to put on vegan outreach events that inform other students about important animal rights issues.”
+The ‘PETA UK Campus Rep Programme’ aims to encourage more British students into activism, offering them the tools, resources, and guidance to achieve this.
+According to PETA, successful applicants for the programme will organise “fun and effective animal rights outreach events, campaigns on campus [and] receive a stipend to put on vegan outreach events that inform other students about important animal rights issues.”

-Organising vegan food events and on-campus campaigns and demonstrations are just some of the responsibilities PETA campus reps will be tasked with.
+Organising vegan food events, on-campus campaigns and demonstrations are just some of the responsibilities PETA campus reps will be tasked with.
 They will also be expected to arrange around six of these outreach events during one term and continue to stay in contact with their PETA programme adviser during the process.

-In the wider world students at the University of Ottawa are trying to create sustainable, vegan meals for students with food that would have otherwise been thrown away and in California, at the University of Berkeley, the creation of the ‘perfect’ vegan streaky bacon is on the agenda.
+In the wider world, students at the University of Ottawa are trying to create sustainable, vegan meals for students with food that would have otherwise been thrown away and in California, at the University of Berkeley, the creation of the ‘perfect’ vegan streaky bacon is on the agenda.